 III.
-SUBMISSION OF A REVISED MANUSCRIPT FOR REVIEW
+SUBMISSION OF REVISED MANUSCRIPT FOR REVIEW

 If an editor decides not to accept your manuscript, they may provide you with a decision that allows for reconsideration.
-If so, open ScholarOne® Manuscripts web http:// mc.manuscriptcentral.com/tie-ieee and find the paper on your submission dashboard.
-The "Actions" column provides you with links to create a revision (for decision type of Minor Revision or Major Revision) or a resubmission (for decision types of Reject with Resubmit).
+If so, open ScholarOne® Manuscripts web http://mc.manuscriptcentral.com/tie-ieee and find the paper on your submission dashboard.
+The "Actions" column provides you with links to create a revision (for decision types of Minor Revision or Major Revision).
+In the case of the decision Reject with Resubmit you have to create a new submission in the paper submission system.